gvwilson/sensibleadventures/nardica/nardica.md

 Honesty did most of the talking.
-Induction wouldn't be so bad---the Marines needed people with tech skills the same as everyone else, so they'd prolly put her to work along by that.
+Induction wouldn't be so bad---the Marines needed people with tech skills the same as everyone else, so they'd prolly put her to work doing that.
 She knew tons more about salvage and repair than any crufty old core, and what she didn't know, she could ask uppa her First and Second or Iffy,